101 Cooking For Two

 blueberries and cake ingredients

-• Prep a 9-inch baking pan with a coat of butter and dusted with flour.
+• Prep a 9-inch round baking pan with a coat of butter and dust with flour with paper towels.

 round baking pan coated with flour